alibaba/rax/README.md

-You can inspect and modify the state of your Rax components at runtime using the [Rax Developer Tools](https://github.com/raxjs/rax-devtools) browser extension, and extension not works in `production` mode.
+You can inspect and modify the state of your Rax components at runtime using the [Rax Developer Tools](https://github.com/raxjs/rax-devtools) browser extension, however the extension will not work in `production` mode.

 1. Install the Chrome [Rax Developer Tools](https://chrome.google.com/webstore/detail/rax-developer-tools/anpeoinhjjligmgoiepbnigjhmijblff) extension
 2. Reload and go to the 'Rax' tab in the browser's development tools